gerardgiraffe/hello-world/README.md

 # hello-world
-Learning how to use Git Hub
+Learning how to use Git Hub and getting started on version control and branching